jpdik/Emailage_SDK_php/README.md

 ###Errors

-This SDK will throw errors when any of the following issues occur, or make sure your scripts catch the exceptions.
+This SDK will throw errors when any of the following issues occur, make sure your scripts catch the exceptions.

 1. When you set a setting to an invalid format.
 2. When Curl has an issue, like not being able to connect from your server to Emailge API.